← All Docs

 cd ~/workspace/ridekick

-lore context export ridekick
+lore context add ridekick

 That creates: